Amaren21/AWS-SAA-C02-Course/README.md

 - Beijing
 - London
 - Paris
+- South Africa

 AWS can only deploy regions as fast as their planning allows.
 Regions are often not near their customers.

 #### 1.2.2.2.
 AWS Edge Locations

-Local distribution points.
-Useful for services such as Netflix so they can store data closer to customers for low latency high speed transfers.
+*Local distribution points*.
+Useful for services such as Netflix so they can **store data closer to customers for low latency high speed transfers.**

 If a customer wants to access data stored in Brisbane, they will stream data from the Sydney Region through an Edge Location hosted in Brisbane.